Aryan20/DraculaSur-custom-gtk-theme/README.md

  Meant for developers: ignore any confirm prompt and params become more strict.

   -r, --remove, -u, --uninstall
- Remove all installed WhiteSur themes.
+ Remove all installed DraculaSur themes.

   -h, --help
  Show this help.